 Grand Central Market is a mall food court combined with good restaurants.
-Imagine going to a mall, and instead of seeing the same old Subways and Burger Kings, you have French bakeries, eggaries, ramen shops, currywurst stands, specialty PB&J stands, and over 15 other small, local, delicious eateries to chose from.
+Imagine going to a mall, and instead of seeing the same old Subways and Burger Kings, you have French bakeries, eggaries, ramen shops, currywurst stands, specialty PB&J stands, and over 15 other small, local, delicious eateries to choose from.
 Every meal I’ve had at the Grand Central Market has been spectacular, and it’s definitely worth checking.

 Berth 55 in San Pedro